recipe exchange

 Starting A Recipe Exchange Club

 It is inevitable that most families fall into a rut with the meals they eat.
-Lots of things contribute to this situation with the major reason being lack of time to plan out new menus, shop for the necessary ingredients and prepare the meal.
-As a result, whoever does the cooking for the family, often relies on his/her tried & true recipes that can be assembled with a minimal amount of time and effort.
-Yet many of us enjoy eating out because it provides the opportunity to try new and different dishes and/or eat meals that we do not enjoy making at home.
+Lots of things contribute to this situation.
+The major reason being a lack of time to plan, shop for the necessary ingredients and prepare the meal.
+As a result, whoever does the cooking for the family, often relies on his/her tried & true recipes.
+Since these can be assembled with a minimal amount of time and effort.
+Many of us enjoy eating out because it provides the opportunity to try new and different dishes that we do not enjoy making at home.
+In this post, you will learn tips to create a recipe exchange club!

 About 4 years ago, I decided that I was tired of making the same dishes and wanted some new recipes to prepare for my family.
-I created a recipe exchange club by inviting several friends that were tired of the lack of excitement in their menus as well and asked them to contribute one recipe to the group at least once every 2 months.
+I created a recipe exchange club.
+I invited several friends that were tired of the lack of excitement in their menus as well.
+We all contributed one recipe to the group at least once every 2 months.

-I ended up with close to 50 participants (several friends invited their friends who then invited some of their friends) so this worked out well in terms of there being usually 2-3 new recipes shared each week via email (some participants shared more than the minimum).
+I ended up with close to 50 participants!
+Several friends invited their friends who then invited some of their friends.
+This worked out well in terms of there being usually 2-3 new recipes shared each week via email.
+Some participants shared more than the minimum.

 There were several parameters for the recipes shared which included: